OfficeDev/Office-Add-in-samples/Excel-custom-functions/AzureFunction/README.md

 To set up your development environment:

 1. Install [Visual Studio Code](https://code.visualstudio.com) on one of the supported platforms.
 2. Install version 2.x of the [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local#v2).
+Note: The sample does not use extension bundles so you will install the .NET Core 2.x SDK in a later step.
 3. Install the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).
 You can also search for the C# extension in the VS Code Extensions view (Ctrl + Shift + X) and typing 'C# for Visual Studio Code'.
+Note: You will be notified to install the .NET Core 3.0 SDK, but this is not needed for this sample.
 4. Install the [Azure Functions extension](https://docs.microsoft.com/azure/azure-functions/functions-create-first-function-vs-code#install-the-azure-functions-extension).
 You can also search for the Azure Functions extension in the VS Code Extensions view (Ctrl + Shift + X) and typing 'Azure Functions'.
 5. Download and install [.NET Core 2.2](https://dotnet.microsoft.com/download/dotnet-core) which is the required version for Azure functions to build projects correctly.